bilalahmad99/bilalahmad99.github.io/index.md

 layout: default
 ---

-## &#128075;

- Hey!
-Welcome to my tech blog.
-Writing usually helps me structure my thoughts and reflect on them, hence this.
+## Hey there! <span class="emoji wave" aria-label="hand wave"></span>

-Some topics might interest you also.
-Check out the archive section where i have tried to label articles with sub-topics or subjects that are discussed in it.
+I use this space to write down my thoughts and experiments (mostly tech related).
+In the archive section, I have tried to label everything with sub-topics or subjects that are discussed in it.

 ##### Mandatory Disclosure:
 Opinions are my own and not the views of my employer or previous employers.